intel/mpi-benchmarks/README.md

 -----------------------------------------
 Building Instructions for Linux* OS
 -----------------------------------------
 1) Set the CC variable to point to the appropriate compiler wrapper, mpiicc or mpicc.
 2) Run one or more Makefile commands below:

-   make clean - remove legacy binary object files and executable files make MPI1 - build the executable file for the IMB-MPI1 component make EXT - build the executable file for one-sided communications benchmarks make IO - build the executable file for I/O benchmarks make NBC - build the executable file for IMB-NBC benchmarks make RMA - build the executable file for IMB-RMA benchmarks make all - build all executable files available
+   make clean - remove legacy binary object files and executable files make IMB-MPI1 - build the executable file for the IMB-MPI1 component make IMB-EXT - build the executable file for one-sided communications benchmarks make IMB-IO - build the executable file for I/O benchmarks make IMB-NBC - build the executable file for IMB-NBC benchmarks make IMB-RMA - build the executable file for IMB-RMA benchmarks make all - build all executable files available

 3) Run the benchmarks as follows:

    mpirun -n <number_of_processes> IMB-<component> [arguments]